Cato IPsec Guide: IKEv1 vs IKEv2

 authby=secret

-Spot the difference?
-Hint: it’s only a single number.
-Simply changing the keyexchange value from ikev1 to ikev2 is enough to convert strongSwan from IKEv1 to IKEv2.
+The only difference is a single number.
+Changing the keyexchange value from ikev1 to ikev2 is enough to convert strongSwan from IKEv1 to IKEv2.

 Switching from IKEv1 to IKEv2 in the Cato Management Application

-1. Enter the Native Range and any other remote networks under the Networks section.
+3. On the Network > Sites > [site name] > Site Configuration > Networks screen, enter the Native Range and any other remote networks.
 These are the remote traffic selectors.

-1. Enter the PSK in the Password field under Set/Change Primary PSK.
+5. Enter the PSK in the Password field under Primary PSK.

-1. Enter the local traffic selectors under Network Ranges.
+6. Expand the Routing section, add the routing option for the site under Network Ranges.
 These should all be networks already configured at other sites connected to Cato or the Cato VPN range.

-1. Check the Should Cato initiate connection box to have Cato initiate the VPN connection.
+7. Select the Initiate connection by Cato checkbox so Cato initiates the VPN connection.
 This configuration is optional but recommended because the remote VPN gateway may not be configured to initiate the connection.

 You might have noticed that the Init and Auth message parameters are almost identical to the Phase 1 and Phase 2 parameters in IKEv1, but there is both a PRF and Integrity algorithm configuration option in IKEv2.
 Most vendors do not support different PRF and integrity algorithms, so if in doubt, set them to Automatic or make sure that they’re set to the same value.